Behind the Bricks – The Podcast

 I recently heard the phrase “a story not shared is an opportunity lost.”
 As a successful NYC real estate owner, you have learned, overcome, created, solved, and developed useful viewpoints on investing, life, and the world.
 There are many listeners who can benefit from hearing your story.
 These experiences and qualities are a big part of what has made you successful.
 I believe these tales need to be passed on.

 While the media often portrays owners in a negative light, using them to promote a negative story or agenda, it is up to you to offer a different narrative.
 After appearing on the show, any investor, banker, attorney, or other owner you interact with will be able get to know you on a different level.

 For listeners, I invite you to listen and learn about one of the most fascinating real estate markets in the world.
-You can Subscribe to the show on iTUNES or visit BehindTheBricks.com for the latest episodes.
+You can Subscribe to the show on iTunes and Spotify, or visit BehindTheBricks.com for the latest episodes.